 Condition expressions define a logical condition for performing a specific operation.

-Update expressions can be used to add and initialize item attributes, update the values of existing attributes or elements in an array attribute (Tech Preview), or remove (delete) attributes.
+Update expressions can be used to add and initialize item attributes, update the values of existing attributes or elements in an array attribute, or remove (delete) attributes.

 This reference outlines the supported expressions and their syntax.